STAT-JET-ASU/STT1810BasicStatistics/SyllabusSchedule/Fall2024/STT1810F24Syllabus.md

 5. Students will use statistical thinking to evaluate scholarly research and popular media.
 6. Students will demonstrate preparedness for continued statistics coursework or research.

-Participation in STT 1810 is also designed to meet the following [General Education Learning Goals]((https://universitycollege.appstate.edu/programs/general-education-program/program-goals)).
+Participation in STT 1810 is also designed to meet the following [General Education Learning Goals]((https://irap.appstate.edu/GenEd_Goals)).

-* Goal 1.
-Thinking Critically and Creatively
+* Goal 1: Thinking Critically and Creatively
-* Goal 2.
-Communicating Effectively
+* Goal 2: Communicating Effectively
+* Goal 3: Quantitative Literacy

 Each textbook chapter and section we cover also has [focused goals](https://stat-jet-asu.github.io/STT1810BasicStatistics/SyllabusSchedule/Fall2024/STT1810F24CourseLearningGoals.html) that will be used in assessments.